nyevhen/endpoint-cypress-challenge/README.md

 You can see test report in console on test execution complete.

-n case of failure, screenshots can be seen here:
+In case of failure, screenshots can be seen here:

 ```cypress/screenshots```